-It is the Police and Crime Commissioner's (PCC's) responsibility to secure an efficient and effective police force for the area.
+It is the responsibility of the,Durham Police, Crime and Victims' Commissioner (PCVC) to secure an efficient and effective police force for the area.
 This includes setting the budget for the police force.
-The Government only provides around 75% of the funding necessary to run the force, and the rest is raised through part of Council Tax, known as the Policing Precept.
+The Government only provides around 72% of the funding necessary to run the force, and the rest is raised through part of Council Tax, known as the Policing Precept.

 Consulting with residents

-Following extensive consultation and after considering the levels of Central Government funding for 2016-17, the PCC agreed his budget and set the precept (policing element of the Council Tax) on 24 February 2016.
+Following extensive consultation and after considering the levels of Central Government funding for 2020-21 the PCVC agreed his budget and set the precept (policing element of the Council Tax) on 06 February 2020.

-The consultation ran from 11 January 2016 until 27 January 2016 and was available both online through the PCC website and heavily promoted through social media channels, as promoted in the local press and public meetings, with hard copies being made available from the PCC office.
-The consultation was also widely circulated to partners including Elected Members, the County Durham Partnership, the Darlington Partnership, the Community Safety Partnerships, the Local Criminal Justice Board, Town and Parish Councils, Area Action Partnerships (AAPs), the Voluntary and Community Sector, and others, for onward cascade and circulation.
+The consultation ran for two weeks in January 2020 and was available both online through the PCVC website and promoted through social media channels, as promoted in the local press and public meetings, with hard copies being made available from the PCVC office.
+The consultation was also circulated to partners including Elected Members, the County Durham Partnership, the Darlington Partnership, two public meetings in Darlington, the Community Safety Partnerships, the Local Criminal Justice Board, Town and Parish Councils, Area Action Partnerships (AAPs), the Voluntary and Community Sector, and others, for onward cascade and circulation.

-The following tables summarise the budget and indicate what the Council Tax increase will mean for households in County Durham and Darlington:
+The following table summarises the what the Council Tax increase will mean for households in County Durham and Darlington:

 How your money is spent and how your police force is performing